 The results of all these assessments are to be found in the case files.
 Professional psychiatrists at major State institutions had given their views as to the mental health and sexual normality of Yury DMITRIEV.
 Others have considered the nature of the photographs he took of his foster daughter between 2008 and 2015 and decided they are not pornographic.

-It is hard to understand why Judge Rats, leading the hearing at the Supreme Court of Karelia, has requested yet another expert assessment of the photographs.
+It is hard to understand why Judge Rats, leading the hearing at the High Court of Karelia, has requested yet another expert assessment of the photographs.

 If after all the previous examinations a new assessment declares there to be something criminal in the nine selected photos this will be regarded, in Russia and abroad, as an opinion foisted on the experts by some other force.